Some Thoughts on Inbox Zero

 One final concern that I’ve heard voiced has to do with conversations; specifically, what happens to them once archived.
 When you archive a conversation, that conversation isn’t permanently removed from your inbox.

-When someone replies, the whole thread is right back in your inbox again.
+As soon as someone replies, the whole thread is right back in your inbox again.

 If you don’t have anything further to contribute or draw from the conversation once you’ve answered, this allows you to send your response and then archive the thread while you wait for others to answer.